kwott/SimpleQuoteManager/README.md

 **SimpleQuoteManager** is a simple, intuitive, free and open source web based invoice management system developed with freelancers in mind.

 ##Install
+First, you need to get the submodules:

+    git submodule init
+    git submodule update

+dompdf has some submodules too:

+    cd application/helpers/dompdf
+    git submodule init
+    git submodule update

-You first need to use Bower and Grunt:
+You then need to use Bower and Grunt:

     bower install
     npm install